gigalixir/gigalixir-action/README.md

 deploy:
   needs: test # Will only run if the test job succeeds
-  if: github.ref == 'refs/heads/master' # Only run this job if it is on the master branch
+  if: github.ref == 'refs/heads/main' # Only run this job if it is on the main branch

   runs-on: ubuntu-latest